What Are HIPAA Technical Safeguards? Explanation and Examples

 The documentation and exchange of patient information are important aspects of delivering quality care.
 Patients entrust providers and facilities to not only track their medical histories, but also keep their personal data secure.
 With technology continuing to advance within the healthcare industry, HIPAA technical safeguards are necessary for combatting both old and new security challenges.

-But, what exactly are technical safeguards and how do healthcare facilities employ them?
-We’ll walk through everything you need to know about these HIPAA procedures and how they help protect electronically stored patient health data.
+But, what are technical safeguards, exactly, and how do healthcare facilities employ them?
+We’ll walk through everything you need to know about these HIPAA procedures and how they help protect electronically stored patient health data, as well as examples to help you develop the right procedures for your facility.

 HIPAA Safeguards: Overview

-The security rule under the Health Insurance Portability and Accountability Act (HIPAA) outlines a set of federal regulations that protect the confidentiality and privacy of patient health information.
-To adhere to these regulations, facilities are expected to implement three main types of security procedures:
+The Health Insurance Portability and Accountability Act (HIPAA) security rule outlines a set of federal regulations that protect the confidentiality and privacy of electronic patient health information (ePHI).
+Facilities are expected to implement three main types of security procedures to remain compliant with HIPAA:

 In this guide, we’ll dive into the details of technical safeguards.
-However, you can visit the HHS resource center for an overview of these categories.
+You can also visit the HHS resource center for an overview of these categories.

 What Are HIPAA Technical Safeguards?